justinknguyen/BeatBind/README.md

 ### My Hotkeys Stop Registering After Waking From Sleep

 There are rare cases where hotkeys stop registering on system wake up from sleep, and pressing `Start & Close` button again fixes the listener.
 For a more permanent fix, try disabling Windows Fast Startup.
 If the bug keeps occurring after disabling Fast Startup, please create an Issue ticket.

+### Server Listening On Localhost Has Not Been Accessed Error
+Please see the top answer solution from here https://superuser.com/questions/565409/how-to-stop-an-automatic-redirect-from-http-to-https-in-chrome